-Sai Kung Rock Pools
+Sai Kung Rock Pools & Waterfall

-At the other end of Sai Wan Beach is hidden gem.
-Popularly referred to as the Sai Kung Rock Pools, it is a multi-tiered swimming pool and waterfall that is filled by the the Sheung Luk Stream.
+At the other end of Sai Wan Beach is a hidden gem.
+Popularly referred to as the Sai Kung Rock Pools, it is a multi-tiered swimming pool and waterfall that is filled by the Sheung Luk Stream.

 Before you start your hike to the next beach, Ham Tin, it’s worthwhile to make a quick stop at the Sai Kung Rock Pools.
 This place is quite popular with cliff jumpers, and anyone looking to cool off in a natural swimming pool.

 Reaching the first pool isn’t much of an issue, even if you’re wearing flip-flops.
-However, in order to reach the top pool and waterfall, it’s highly advisable to wear shoes.
+However, to reach the top pool and waterfall, it’s highly advisable to wear shoes.
 The rocky terrain isn’t very flip-flop friendly.